 - Investors can have impact across all asset classes and strategies

 The firm generally constructs client portfolios using mutual funds, exchange-traded funds (ETFs), private equity funds, real estate funds, fund-of-funds and third-party investment managers.
-Veris practices impact investing and sustainability investing, which seeks out companies and investments that don't have connections to excessive carbon emissions or environmental degradation.
+Veris practices impact investing and sustainability investing, which seek out companies and investments that don't have connections to excessive carbon emissions or environmental degradation.

 Fees Under Veris Wealth Partners